 - BIOL 840 - Infectious Diseases - 3 hours

-- This course is an introduction to medical microbiology with coverage of viral, bacterial, fungal, and protozoan disease causing
+- This course is an introduction to medical microbiology with coverage of viral, bacterial, fungal, and protozoan disease

 - BIOL 840P - Infectious Diseases - 4 hours

 - This course focuses on the medical aspects of microbiology.
-The course will cover viruses, bacteria, fungi, and parasitic protists.
+The course will cover viruses, bacteria, fungi, and parasitic

-week.
-Offered Fall, odd-numbered years.
+required each week.
+Offered on-campus, Fall of odd-numbered years.

 - BIOL 844 - Molecular Biotechnology - 3 hours

-- The course will consist of a short review of pertinent principles in protein structure and function, enzyme mechanisms
+- The course will consist of a short review of pertinent principles in protein structure and function, enzyme mechanisms and

 - BIOL 850P - Molecular Biology - 3 hours